Let’s help you find the right license plate screw size for your vehicle.

 Considering how fast Amazon delivers products, it should only take a few days for the screws to be delivered to your residence.

-Another great option is to get the screws from the dealership where you purchased your vehicle.
-There is no need to perform research — just tell the personnel the car or truck you drive and they will get you the right screws.
+With dealerships, there is no need to perform research.
+Just tell the personnel the car or truck you drive and they will get you the right screws.

 Finding the right screws at a generic auto parts store requires a little bit more effort, but you can always ask the staff to give you a hand.